dominik-pichler/Review_me_if_you_can/README.md

  **PyTorch Geometric** was chosen over other Frameworks like DGl and Graphnets due its high compatability (seamless integration into the PyTorch ecosystem), its dedicated CUDA kernels for sparse data and mini-batch, its strong community support and its research-orientation.

 ### 4.2.3 GNN Results
+Unfortunate, due to time constraints, I was not able to finish this part (for now).

 ## 4.3 Logic Based Reasoning on the KG
 After testing the effectiveness of the TransE Embeddings, logical queries have been developed and executed to answer the analytics questions proposed in the introduction: